jazzypants1989/jessquery/README.md

   - Usually, everything will happen in sequence anyways.
 Given the predictability of each queue, `defer` has limited use cases and should be used sparingly.
 The whole point of JessQuery is to make things predictable, so you should just put the function at the end of the chain if you can.

-  - Schedules a function for deferred execution on the element.
-This will push the operation to the very end of the internal event loop.

-  - Usually, everything will happen in sequence anyways.
-Given the predictability of each queue, defer has limited use cases and should be used sparingly.
-The whole point of JessQuery is to make things predictable, so you should just put the function at the end of the chain if you can.

   - The only problem is if you set up an event listener using the same variable that has lots of queued behavior-- especially calls to the wait method.
 Just wrap the wait call and everything after it in defer to ensure that event handlers don't get stuck behind these in the queue.

   - `defer` will capture the element at the time of the call, so this should not be mixed with context switching methods like `parent` or `pickAll`.